Apollo 8

 We managed to sort it out in the end I was very close to being the first guy to speak to someone in Lunar orbit.

-The public affairs commentator in Houston, Paul Haney, excitedly shouted into his microphone, We got it!
-We got it!!
-Apollo 8 is now in lunar orbit.
+The public affairs commentator in Houston, John McLeaish, announced with suppressed excitement, We’ve got it!
+We’ve got it!!
+Apollo 8 now in lunar orbit.

 There was a relieved cheer from the Flight Controllers